bcgov/hcap/README.md

 These flags are set per-environment.

 *Note:* The flag will only be enabled if the environment variable's value is exactly `true` any other values will be treated as false

-## Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/hcap/issues).

-## How to Contribute

-If you would like to contribute, please see our [contributing](CONTRIBUTING.md) guidelines.

-Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
-By participating in this project you agree to abide by its terms.

-## Development

-For development, you'll need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-To set up your development environment:
-- Run `make local-build` within the root folder of the project to build the application
-- Run `make local-run` within the root folder of the project to run the application

-You should see the application running at `localhost:4000`.

-See [*Development*](docs/development.md) for more details.

 ## Formatting